yijiawen1203/The-minimum-wage-and-the-Great-Recession/readme.md

 to replicate figure 1, I need to get the minimum wage by state at 2008.
 I search and get the minimum wage data from: https://www.kaggle.com/datasets/lislejoem/us-minimum-wage-by-state-from-1968-to-2017?resource=download

+the downloaded file is: 1_Minimum Wage Data by state.csv